What is a New York registered agent?

 Managing your registered agent in New York involves different forms and fees depending on your timing and specific needs.

-• LLCs: The Secretary of State serves as the designated agent for service of process.
-Include your mailing address in Articles of Organization using form DOS-1336 with a $200 filing fee.
+• LLCs: The Secretary of State serves as the mandatory agent for service of process under LLC Law § 301.
+Include your mailing address in Articles of Organization using form DOS-1336 with a $200 filing fee, as confirmed by the NY DOS filing page.

-E-filing through the NY Department of State website processes faster than mailing.
+NY DOS e-filing processes faster than mailing.
 For organizations forming multiple entities, coordinating these filings efficiently maintains compliance from formation.

 Changing your existing registered agent